Lucien De Roeck: Wartime

 During the Battle of the Lys, De Roeck kept an autobiographical sketchbook.
 He fought back with drawings.
 These are a series of cubist drawings with elements such as soldiers, airplanes and explosions which summed up what he had experienced.
 Afterwards he was taken to a German detention camp and was freed end 1940.

 As much as he wanted to make a name for his himself after he graduated, the circumstances weren't good.
 Because of the war, designing wasn't always possible.
 This was a major setback for the beginning career of De Roeck.
 He had to earn money as a house painter.
 When he had a commission, usually for posters, the design was frugal.
 He used simple typography and little color.
 He would also design infographics for the Belgian newspapers with information on the movements of the Allied armies.

 Paper was scares during wartime, which forced De Roeck to take other surfaces to draw on.
 He had to settle for smaller pieces of paper, a piece of tablecloth or found cardboard.
 All of this was still enough to satisfy his craving for drawing.

 Freedom of the press

 After the Second World War ended, the press got its freedom back.
 This resulted in the flourishing of the Belgian press.
 From 1944 De Roeck designed for La Lanterne.
 He provided a revival of Le Phare with his talents as typographer and illustrator and launched their new Sunday magazine.
 He also designed for La Cité and Le Quotidian.
 For the paper Pan he reviewed theatre plays in images.
 The narration would adapt to the overall feel of the plays.
+In 1950, De Roeck also drew a short-lived newspaper comic strip, Klawieter.